mihajlov39547/iSAID-Sliced-512/README.md

 - Full-resolution iSAID and DOTA datasets must be downloaded separately.
 - This repository contains only 512×512 sliced tiles and YOLO-format annotations.
-- Use the devkit to reproduce large image splits or to evaluate performance against the benchmark.
+- Use the iSAID Devkit to reproduce large image splits or evaluate performance against the benchmark.

 ---